dergigi/dergigi.github.io/media.md

 ### Interviews and Conversations

+  - **2020-12-16** - [Swan Lounge][swanlounge2] ATH party with Brekki, Max, Brandon, American Hodl, Katie, TINA, and more!
+Hosted by Brady
   - **2020-12-13** - [Wake Up #20][wakeup20] on Bitcoin biology with Brandon Quittem, hosted by Aleks Svetski
   - **2020-12-08** - [Cosmic Deep Dive][cdd1] with Max Hillebrand, hosted by Jon Chenot
   - **2020-12-01** - [Swan Signal Live #41][ssl41] on Bitcoin Zen with Hass, hosted by Brady